majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![In the valley near Uçhisar](/assets/img/article_imgs/turkey-roadtrip/14-landscape.jpg)

 After some technical mishaps, we finally meet up with some friends.
-Turns out there's alot more of them than can fit in our little Fiat.
+Turns out there's a lot more of them than can fit in our little Fiat.

 We make it work and drive up to Kayseri to drop them off at the airport.